AllenZ05/AllenZ05/README.md

 - A Fall Detection Device for the elderly, using a STM32, C/C++, an Accelerometer, and a GSM Module

 And I am currently working on a Wildlife and Plant Detector, which will use Python, CVAT, PyTorch, Vite.js, React.js, TypeScript, HTML/CSS, and React Native
-I am also working on getting my own website up and running, which will be a  place to showcase my projects, post helpful resources and tips I have/I've gotten, and a place to blog about my interests and life.
+I am also working on getting my own website up and running, which will be a place to showcase my projects, post helpful resources and tips I have/I've gotten, and a place to blog about my interests, the many things I do outside of school, and just my life.

 This is just the beginning...